Skip to main content

 441%

-Increase in customer satisfaction on CSAT — a measurable, validated outcome of the redesign effort.
+Increase in customer satisfaction on CSAT — one of the most significant UX-driven improvements in Intelex history.

 Measuring Impact

-Working with a UX colleague, we validated the measurement approach.
+Working with my UX colleauge Ashley Di Battista, we validated the measurement approach.
 She caught a critical framing issue: the draft metric didn't reflect the severity of the problem my team inherited.

 The correction